jnk0le/cortexm-AES/README.md

 Implements counter mode caching.
 Do not use if IV/counter is secret as it will lead to a timming leak of a single byte, every 256 aligned counter steps.

-## Cipher modes performance (in cycles per byte, some numbers are outdated)
+## Cipher modes performance (in cycles per byte, numbers are outdated)

 | Cipher function            | STM32F1 (0ws/2ws) - CM3_1T | STM32F4 (0ws/7ws) - CM3_1T | STM32H7 - CM7_1T |
 |----------------------------|-----------------------------|-----------------------------|------------------|